|

 the Order listed in Section II.B.l, 2, 3, and 5 above.

-status, the Companion may be returned to the mailing list by notifying
+voting status, the Companion may be returned to the mailing list by

-the Secretary and the Crown, paying the appropriate dues, and attending
+notifying the Secretary and the Crown, paying the appropriate dues, and

 D. Resignation:

-the Crown, and the Secretary of the Order, in writing, and stating his
+Directors, the Crown, and the Secretary of the Order, in writing, and

 III.
 OFFICERS OF THE ORDER.

-of the meetings.
-The methods of choosing these officers and their duties
+Moderator of the meetings.
+The methods of choosing these officers and

 A. The Secretary